 Why Should You Care About Cybersecurity Risks In Someone Else's SaaS?

-It's easy to get caught up in simply trying to achieve your marketing objectives without stopping to consider what might actually be at risk for your organization.
+It's easy to get caught up in simply trying to achieve your marketing objectives without considering what might be at risk for your organization.

 Given that most of our systems are connected, either with directly coded integrations using APIs or through external services like Zapier, you can be sure that a security breach in one service could open up your crown jewels to the internet's underbelly.